North Sumatra: Kingdom, sultanate, and colonial era

 During the Padri War, in the years prior to 1860, Dutch forces arrived in South Tapanuki at the request of a local leader to provide protection.
 The Siak sultan subsequently signed a treaty with the Dutch East Indies government recognizing Dutch authority over it and the sultanates of Asahan, Serdang, Deli and Langkat.
 The Dutch proceeded further into Batakland and North Sumatra, invading Toba, Karo Highland, Nias and Silindung with the help of Christian missionaries, such as Ludwig Ingwer Nommensen, who worked to evangelise the area.
 The Dutch invasion into Batakland met resistance by Sisingamangaraja XII, causing a guerilla war lasting 30 years until and Sisingmangaraja XII's death in battle and a subsequent Dutch victory.
-Meanwhile, particularly after 1869, Dutch tobacco plantation activities expanded on the east coast, including the estab;ishment of Deli Maatschappij and London Sumatra, using land leased from the Malay sultans.
+Meanwhile, particularly after 1869, Dutch tobacco plantation activities expanded on the east coast, including the establishment of Deli Maatschappij and London Sumatra, using land leased from the Malay sultans.
 As there was a worker shortage, the Dutch began importing labourers from Java, Southern China and Southern India.
 This first big wave of migration established substantial Javanese, Chinese, and Indian populations in North Sumatra that remain to this day.
 By 1874, the sultanates had been formally included within the Dutch East Indies, and in Deli, the sultan of Deli granted the Dutch sole rights over taxation and leases, in exchange for an annual pension.
 That year, the East Coast Residency was established.

 On March 12, 1942, Japanese forces landed in Palubuhan Ruku on the east coast, and advanced on Medan.
 The advance force reported it had captured the town the next day.
 The main force followed on bicycles.
 There was some resistance from the Dutch forces, particularly around Pematangsiantar, but the last major town, Sibolga, fell on 15 March.
 During the Japanese occupation of North Sumatra, the leader of the Japanese Armed Forces was centred in Bukittinggi, moving the de facto capital out of the Dutch centre of Medan.
 The occupation lasted 3 years.
 In 1945 the Japanese occupation officially ended with Japan's surrender in the Pacific and two days later Sukarno declared Indonesian Independence, beginning the four-year Indonesian War of Independence against the Dutch.